Hola! How to win cake competitions?

 I have had great response with my buttercream projects in competitions because it’s unique, something different in a sea of fondant work!
 So it stands out and that has really worked well to my advantage.

 If working with buttercream for competitions, make sure you use a crusting buttercream, meaning you can really smooth it to perfection and it will also keep well during display.
-This project from our Online School uses the crusting buttercream – Check out our flower pot cake.
+This project from our Online School uses the crusting buttercream – Check out the video from our flower pot cake.

 Good Luck 🙂